tos-kamiya/newr/README.md

-# latest
+# newer

 *“Need to copy the last three images I downloaded—uh, what were the extensions again?”*

-A command-line file selector that allows you to pick files by modification time, with optional filtering by file type (kind) and flexible selection (newest/oldest N).
+`newer` is a command-line file selector that allows you to pick files by modification time, with optional filtering by file type (kind) and flexible selection with count and order controls.
 Supports glob patterns and MIME-type based filtering for documents, spreadsheets, presentations, and archives.

 ## Features

-* Select **the newest N files** (or oldest N files) matching given patterns.
+* Select files by modification time with a configurable count and optional oldest-first ordering.
 * Filter files by kind (`doc`, `xls`, `ppt`, `zip`, etc.) based on MIME type.
 * Supports glob patterns and multiple input files.
 * Quiet mode and empty-result-safe mode.